Arne Sunde: Quotations

 Malik is very rude.
 And he looks as if he believed in his rudeness.
 (Ambassador Sunde about fellow United Nations ambassador, Soviet Yakov Malik).

 Post-Korean War

-In the period 1953–1958 Sunde chaired NATO's control commission on the expenses of jointly financed military installations.
+From 1953 to 1958, Sunde chaired NATO's control commission on the expenses of jointly financed military installations.

 Honours

-By 1935 Sunde had been awarded Haakon VII's Jubilee Medal 1905–1930, been made a Chevalier of the French Légion d'honneur and an Officer of the Portuguese Order of Christ.
+By 1935, Sunde had been awarded Haakon VII's Jubilee Medal 1905–1930, been made a Chevalier of the French Légion d'honneur and an Officer of the Portuguese Order of Christ.
 He was later decorated Commander with Star of the Royal Norwegian Order of St. Olav, and given the Defence Medal 1940–1945 and the French Croix de guerre.

 A small junction of paths near the river Lysakerelva has been named Arne Sundes plass, "Arne Sunde's square".